WolfCipher/GuildMaster/README.md

 Oscar Ma, lead programmer

 Peyton Howardsmith, artist/programmer
--player and NPC character animations
+- player and NPC character animations
--natural environmental assets
+- natural environmental assets
--cutscene
+- cutscene
--sound design
+- sound design

 Riley Howardsmith, artist/programmer ***(focused on NPC character animations and interactivity such as looking in the direction of the player, building environmental assets, quest assets)***